 Need a small loan of one million dollars?

-Whether you have 99 problems and money can solve 74 of them, or you simply want those Zanotti shoes your mom refuses to purchase, here’s how to amass your own small fortune:
+Whether you have 99 problems and money can solve 74 of them, or you simply want something your mom refuses to purchase, here’s how to amass your own small fortune:

 This is nearly everyone’s first foray into the work-hard-play-hard lifestyle.
 While your friends will be watching movies, you’ll be watching children.
-Not to worry though, because it will feel incredible to earn your own pocket money.
+Not to worry though, because earning your own pocket money is worth it.

 2. Feed the Hungry